akeneo/transporteo/README.md

 The 2.0 destination PIM you will migrate to should be installed locally running on the port 80, you can install it following these [instructions](https://docs.akeneo.com/latest/install_pim/manual/system_requirements/system_requirements.html).
 We do not support the Docker installation yet regarding Transporteo.

+Both PIM should be functionnals and have a functionnal API with admin rights.

 Before proceeding, we strongly encourage you to read our documentation and our functional and technical blog posts about the version 2.0:
 - [System Requirements](https://docs.akeneo.com/2.0/install_pim/system_requirements/system_requirements.html), documentation